After the challenging events of this past year, investors have had their eye on the best Covid vaccine stocks on the market.

 40 million Americans have received the Pfizer vaccine thus far.

-The company’s stock price has consistently been going up since March 2021, and their price-to-earnings ratio indicates that they could still be undervalued.
+The company’s stock price has consistently been going up since March 2021, and its price-to-earnings ratio indicates that it could still be undervalued.

 Additionally, Pfizer continues to pay a dividend yield of nearly 4 percent.

 Moderna (NASDAQ: MRNA)